edgedb/edgedb/docs/stdlib/cfg.rst

 Connection settings
 -------------------

-:eql:synopsis:`listen_addresses (SET OF str)`
+:eql:synopsis:`listen_addresses -> multi str`
   Specifies the TCP/IP address(es) on which the server is to listen for connections from client applications.
 If the list is empty, the server does not listen on any IP interface at all, in which case only Unix-domain sockets can be used to connect to it.

-:eql:synopsis:`listen_port (int16)`
+:eql:synopsis:`listen_port -> int16`
   The TCP port the server listens on; ``5656`` by default.
 Note that the same port number is used for all IP addresses the server listens on.

-:eql:synopsis:`Auth`
-    A parameter class that specifies the rules of client authentication.
-    Below are the properties of the ``Auth`` class.

-    :eql:synopsis:`priority (int64)`
-        The priority of the authentication rule.
-The lower this number, the higher the priority.

-    :eql:synopsis:`user (SET OF str)`
-        The name(s) of the database role(s) this rule applies to.
-If set to ``'*'``, then it applies to all roles.

-    :eql:synopsis:`method`
-        The name of the authentication method type.
-Valid values are:
-        ``Trust`` for no authentication and ``SCRAM`` for SCRAM-SHA-256 password authentication.

-    :eql:synopsis:`comment`
-        An optional comment for the authentication rule.

 Resource usage
 --------------

-:eql:synopsis:`effective_io_concurrency (int64)`
+:eql:synopsis:`effective_io_concurrency -> int64`
   Sets the number of concurrent disk I/O operations that can be executed simultaneously.
-Corresponds to the PostgreSQL
-    configuration parameter of the same name.
+Corresponds to the PostgreSQL configuration parameter of the same name.

-:eql:synopsis:`query_work_mem (str)`
+:eql:synopsis:`query_work_mem -> cfg::memory`
   The amount of memory used by internal query operations such as sorting.
 Corresponds to the PostgreSQL ``work_mem`` configuration parameter.

-:eql:synopsis:`shared_buffers (str)`
+:eql:synopsis:`shared_buffers -> cfg::memory`
   The amount of memory the database uses for shared memory buffers.
   Corresponds to the PostgreSQL configuration parameter of the same name.
 Changing this value requires server restart.

 Query planning
 --------------

-:eql:synopsis:`default_statistics_target (str)`
+:eql:synopsis:`default_statistics_target -> int64`
   Sets the default data statistics target for the planner.
   Corresponds to the PostgreSQL configuration parameter of the same name.

-:eql:synopsis:`effective_cache_size (str)`
+:eql:synopsis:`effective_cache_size -> cfg::memory`
   Sets the planner's assumption about the effective size of the disk cache that is available to a single query.
 Corresponds to the PostgreSQL configuration parameter of the same name.

 Client connections
 ------------------

-:eql:synopsis:`client_idle_timeout (int16)`
+:eql:synopsis:`session_idle_timeout -> std::duration`
   Sets the timeout for how long client connections can stay inactive before being forcefully closed by the server.

-The default is 30 seconds.
-Set it to ``0`` to disable the mechanism.
+  The default is 60 seconds.
+Setting it to ``<duration>'0'`` disables the mechanism.
+Setting the timeout to less than ``2`` seconds is not recommended.

   Note that the actual time an idle connection can live can be up to two times longer than the specified timeout.

   This is a system-level config setting.

+:eql:synopsis:`session_idle_transaction_timeout -> std::duration`
+  Sets the timeout for how long client connections can stay inactive while in a transaction.

+  The default is 10 seconds.
+Setting it to ``<duration>'0'`` disables the mechanism.

+:eql:synopsis:`query_execution_timeout -> std::duration`
+  Sets a time limit on how long a query can be run.

+  Setting it to ``<duration>'0'`` disables the mechanism.
+  The timeout isn't enabled by default.

 ----------